 4. Loading/Unloading Chicks with Minimal Temperature Loss

 Try to keep the doors closed as long as possible so the climate inside the trailer remains unaffected.
 By using an isolated curtain or barrier between the trailer and the loading/unloading area, chicks can be further protected for the cold outdoor climate.
-Chicks should be loaded into and out of the chick transport vehicle as quickly as possible.
-It is also good to reduce the amount of containers that are (un)loaded simultaneously.
+Chicks should be loaded into and out of the chick carrier as quickly as possible.
+It is also good to reduce the amount of trolleys that are (un)loaded simultaneously.

 5. Check the Behaviour of Chicks

-The optimal ambient temperature for chicks is between 32 and 34 degrees celsius while the ideal body temperature of a chick is between 39,5 and 40 degrees celsius.
-Newly born chicks often have little feathers to keep them warm.
-In the event of being cold, chicks tend to clench up and form groups to keep eachother warm.
-Recognizing these symptoms can be helpful to make sure your chicks have the right body temperature.
+The optimal ambient temperature for chicks is between 32 and 34 degrees Celsius while the ideal body temperature of a chick is between 39,5 and 40 degrees Celsius.
+When newborn chicks become too cold they tend to clench up and form groups to keep eachother warm.
+Recognizing these symptoms, and knowing how to measure body temperature is crucial to make sure your chicks are kept in good climate conditions.
+This to make sure they arrive in good health, quality and temperature.

 Service

-A well-maintained truck is necessary for good chick deliveries.
+A well-maintained truck and thorough training of the drivers is necessary for good chick deliveries.
 At Heering, we are ready to support you by phone or mail.
 Do not hesitate to contact us to learn more.